alphagov/government-service-design-manual/kpis/usersatisfaction.md

 In order to successfully measure the user satisfaction of your service we recommend you follow the guidance below:

-Inception
+Discovery

-* Benchmark the existing service for future comparison
+* benchmark the existing service for future comparison
-* Develop a plan to measure user satisfaction throughout product development
+* develop a plan to measure user satisfaction throughout product development

 Alpha

-* Benchmark user satisfaction via remote usability testing and/or a satisfaction survey
+* benchmark user satisfaction via remote usability testing and/or a satisfaction survey

 Beta

-* Measure user satisfaction via remote usability testing and/or satisfaction survey
+* measure user satisfaction via remote usability testing and/or satisfaction survey
-* Identify why people are dissatisfied or not completing transactions and take steps to improve
+* identify why people are dissatisfied or not completing transactions and take steps to improve

 Live

-* Measure user satisfaction continually and monitor results on at least a monthly basis
+* measure user satisfaction continually and monitor results on at least a monthly basis
-* Carry out a more comprehensive user demographics, usage and attitudes survey every six months
+* carry out a more comprehensive user demographics, usage and attitudes survey every six months

 ## What about post launch?

-A exit survey will be run continuously on your service, and report satisfaction on a monthly basis.
+An exit survey will be run continuously on your service, and report satisfaction on a monthly basis.
 You can use this data to improve your service.

 You should also carry out a more comprehensive user satisfaction survey every six months.